 Improvement mindset

 Very limited talk about results.
-Talk is moistly directed to improvement.
+Talk is mostly directed to improvement.
 Players need to learn to transfer the lessons learned in sport to everyday life.

 Culture of Competitiveness

 Girls will often raise or lower themselves to fit in to the group.
 They want to be accepted by the group.
 Typically see themselves as equals.
 They have to learn how to combine competitiveness with cooperation.
 We need to define what it means to compete.
 It is not just winning the game or the drill.
 It is an action used to gain an advantage on your opponent.
 The combination of these little actions leads to the scoreboard win.